WGLab/PennCNV/docs/user-guide/download.md

 Updated 2011Apr25: A user (Denise Kay) submitted an updated ho1v1.hg18.pfb.gz file in which 32,290 markers have modified PFB=2; these are originally designed as SNP markers by Illumina but their quality is too low so it is best to treat them as intensity-only markers by flagging PFB=2.

 Updated 2011Mar18: Dr. Luis M. Franco from Baylor College of Medicine provided PFB file for the Illumina OmniExpress array compiled from 96 unrelated Caucasian individuals.
-The number of SNPs in the file’s current form is 703,965 ( pseudoautosomal and Y-chromosome SNPs are excluded).
+The number of SNPs in the files current form is 703,965 ( pseudoautosomal and Y-chromosome SNPs are excluded).

 Updated 2011Aug16: Dr. Colm O'Dushlaine lifted over the PFB file for Illumina OmniExpress array to hg19 coordinate.